geopm/geopm/integration/experiment/README.md

    of nodes can be specified with `--nodes`; otherwise 1 node will be used.

-2. Generate the desired analysis targetting the resulting output with `--output-dir`; by default all reports/traces in the current working directory are used.
+2. Generate the desired analysis targeting the resulting output with `--output-dir`; by default all reports/traces in the current working directory are used.
 Some scripts support more verbose output with `--show-details`.